rtr-nettest/open-rmbt/README.md

 System requirements
 -------------------

-* 1-4 physical or virtual servers
+* 1-3 servers
-* Everything can also be installed on a single server
+* Everything can be installed on a single server
 * The test servers (RMBT and Websocket) should run on a physical machine
-* Base system Debian 8 or newer (or similar)
+* Base system Debian 9 or newer (or similar)
-* At least on static IPv4 address (IPv6 support recommended, more addresses allow to run more services on port 443)
+* At least one static IPv4 address (IPv6 support recommended, more addresses allow to run more services on port 443)

-  *NOTE: (other Linux distributions can also be used, but commands and package names may need to be changed)*
+  *NOTE: other Linux distributions can also be used, but commands and package names may be different*

 Installation